BoruRR/veridium-forgerock-integration/README.md

 ### Install the VeridiumID Mobile App

-1. Download VeridiumID from the Apple or Google Play App Store:
+1. Download VeridiumID mobile app from the Apple or Google Play App Store:

 ![](images/va-appstore.png)